vitalik/django-ninja/docs/docs/tutorial/response-schema.md

 ## Returning querysets

-In the previous example we specifically converted a queryset into a list (and executing SQL query during evaluation).
+In the previous example we specifically converted a queryset into a list (and executed the SQL query during evaluation).

-But you can avoid it and return a queryset as a result and it will be automatically evaluated to List:
+You can avoid that and return a queryset as a result, and it will be automatically evaluated to List:

 ```Python hl_lines="3"
 @api.get("/tasks", response=List[TaskSchema])